Jack Wills modern slavery statement May 2018 – May 2019

 Policies and verification processes

-Our Anti-slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships.
-It is our key to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+For both new and existing relationships, compliance with Jack Wills’ Code of Conduct including our Modern Slavery policy is essential.
+Our Ethical Vendor Code focuses chiefly on the Ethical Trading Initiative Base Code and reflects our commitment to acting ethically and with integrity in all our business relationships.
+Suppliers and factories must share our non-negotiable values from the get go.
+Transparency and trust within all business relationships is key to implementing and enforcing effective systems and controls to ensure Modern Slavery is not taking place anywhere in our supply chains.

 Monitoring and managing risk and KPI’s